MathewDuboleko/rsschool-cv/cv.md

 ###### 2019 - 2020

 This is my first acquaintance with development of websites.
-At first it was so hard, but when i started to get deaper and deaper, i understood that is so easy.
+At first it was so hard, but when i started to get deaper and deaper, i understood that it's so easy.
 If you want to be a good developer you must spent at least 6 hours to make what you want.
 And for me it was such a good experience to make something new and interesting
 <br>
 In yandex praktikum i studied for 3 months, during this time i understood that i want to connect my carreer with